ibexa/documentation-developer/docs/guide/persistence_cache.md

     - [Slaves are asynchronously replicated](https://redis.io/topics/sentinel#fundamental-things-to-know-about-sentinel-before-deploying), so they can't be used for reads
     - Typically used with a load balancer (e.g. HAproxy) in the front in order to only speak to elected master
         - An alternative is that application logic itself speaks to Sentinel in order to always ask for elected master before talking to cache.

-For best performance we recommend use of Redis Sentinel if it fits your needs.
-But know that you can not setup RedisAdapter to make Platform 2.5 communicate with Sentinel since Symfony 3 does not support Redis sentinel.
-We are not aware of any bundle that can allow you to perform this case.
+        - In Symfony 5 this is done for you with support for Redis Sentinel in Redis Adapters theme-selves, but for 2.5 you'll need to do this yourself.

-Feel free to use a custom solution in order to make it work.
-However different cloud providers have managed services that are easier to set up, and might perform better.
+Several cloud providers have managed services that are easier to set up, handles replication and scalability for you, and might perform better.
 Notable Services:

 - [Amazon ElastiCache](https://aws.amazon.com/elasticache/)
 - [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/)